 I had a big laugh over the “bank book.”
 I said: “If she runs a bank she needs to pay interest.”
 “Yes, she does,” said the younger daughter.
 There were coupons for folding clothes, doing house chores, and “not getting mad.”
 The younger daughter could use the coupons to ask her sister to perform these duties at any time.
 So the “war of lucky money” became an opportunity for both girls to learn to manage their money.

 The next year, I increased the sum of the lucky money so that the elder daughter did not have to borrow money to pay for her talent classes.
-In addition, they could receive money when helping with house chores, so that they learned how to better manage their money.
+In addition, they could receive money when helping with house chores, which helped them learn how to better manage their money.
 The elder daughter made money by helping with more house chores and canceled talent classes that she felt did not benefit her.
 After a year, her savings increased substantially.

 When my daughters grew up, they both passed their examinations and became government employees.
 One day, my elder daughter told me that she bought a house in the northern district where she worked.
 Nowadays, it is quite difficult for a young person to buy a house in the northern district without the financial help of parents.
 Many people admired her for her independence.
 I told them that she could fish because I had given her a fishing rod when she was a child.